Harry-Lees/plant_water_dashboard/README.md

 sensors.read_moisture(plant_id)
 ```

-The above program can be seen in sensors/examples/test_sensor.py.
+The above program can be seen [here](sensors/examples/test_sensor.py).
 It is an example of how the interface can be used to read sensor data.
-The TestSensor() is used to generate random moisture levels.
-There are several premade examples of moisture sensor classes, including the [ExplorerHat()](https://thepihut.com/products/explorer-hat) which is a nice introduction to using this project with Raspberry Pi.
+The TestSensor class is used to generate random moisture levels.
+There are several premade examples of moisture sensor classes, including the [ExplorerHat](https://thepihut.com/products/explorer-hat) class which is a nice introduction to using this project with Raspberry Pi.
 Adding a custom moisture sensor can be accomplished by subclassing `sensors.sensors.BaseSensor`.

+The script for reading the moisture sensors can be run with a scheduling program like cron, it's recommended to read the moisture level once a day and water the plant when appropriate.

 ## Contributing
 This is an open source project written almost entirely in Python3.
 If you would like to contribute, please feel free to clone this project or create an issue that I can look at.